ishehadeh/howlite/writing/report/main.typ

 By using a generic parameter, `LenT`, then giving `str` the type `&[char; LenT]`.
 We can be certain this function only works on a string of length less than or equal to 0x7fffffff.
-Since it's impossible to find a character outside of those bounds, we know the return type can't exceed the maximum value of `LenT`, if no character is found then we return `-1`.
+Since it's impossible to find a character outside those bounds, we know the return type can't exceed the maximum value of `LenT`, if no character is found then we return `-1`.

 #wrapped-figure(
   right: include "examples/index_of/body.typ",
   left: [
    Finally, the body of this function likely looks familiar to C programmers, with some minor syntactic changes.
 The most noticeable changes are inherited from Rust [@rust]: Variables are declared with `let`, all expressions (including `if` statements and blocks) have values.
-The value of a block is equal to the value of the last line in the block if that line omits a semi-colon (`;`), or `unit` otherwise.
+The value of a block is equal to the value of the last line in the block if that line omits a semicolon (`;`), or `unit` otherwise.

     Some care must be taken to make sure we satisfy the return type.
     The compiler must be certain `i` is always a subset of `0..Max[LenT]`, even though `i`'s declared type (`UInt32`) certainly exceeds `LenT`.